Hospitality professionals looking for the most bang for their buck need to focus on hospitality SEO.

 How to Manage Reviews for Your Hotel, B&B, or Vacation Rental Company

 As time goes on, reviews are becoming more and more important.
 That counts twice:

 - for potential guests researching where they want to stay, as well as

 - search engines deciding who to recommend when users do searches

-Reviews of a business imply that people have stepped-foot on your property and interacted with you as a business.
+Reviews of a business imply that people have stepped foot on your property and interacting with you as a business.
 That’s a plus for demonstrating that you’re not some shady, fly-by-night company.

 Are those reviews positive?

 That’s an even better recommendation that someone researching you should spend their money with you.